Category: Mental Health

 Having any type of mental health condition can be very daunting, and telling anyone, especially your boss, about your mental health status can be a scary experience, however, it is not something to be ashamed of, and as the conversation surrounding mental health and mental illness has grown, so have people’s acceptance.

-No More Taboos
+Say No to Taboos

 Asking for a mental health day should not be a taboo anymore, nonetheless, we all still feel guilty and feel awkward in asking for one, or taking time away from the company to rest because we think we should just get on with it and not fuss.